2017 FIFA U-17 World Cup squads

-The following is a list of all the squads of the national teams participating in the 2017 FIFA U-17 World Cup.
+The following is a list of all the squads of the national teams that participated in the 2017 FIFA U-17 World Cup.

-Each team had to name a squad of 21 players (three of whom must be goalkeepers) by the FIFA deadline.
+Each team had to name a squad of 21 players (three of whom had to be goalkeepers) by the FIFA deadline.

 All players of its representative team must have been born on or after 1 January 2000.

-Those marked in bold have been capped at full International level.
+Those marked in bold have been capped at full international level.